 An interesting tourist attraction is the Dereham to Wymondham steam railway, which runs on selected weekends during the summer.
-Take the short walk up the hill past the Abbey to enjoy some food and drink in the Green Dragon in time to take the train back along some of the best and picturesque Norfolk countryside.
+Take the short walk up the hill past the Abbey to enjoy some food and drink in the Green Dragon in time to take the train back along the gloriously picturesque Norfolk countryside.

-Finally, make sure your do not miss Wymondham railway station – which has been restored and its buildings house a themed restaurant taken from the film Brief Encounters after the film which was shot at the station.
+Finally, be sure not to miss Wymondham railway station – which has been restored and its buildings house a themed restaurant taken from the film Brief Encounters after the film which was shot at the station.

 The Great Fire of Wymondham which broke out in 1615 was a major event in the town’s history.
-About 300 properties were destroyed in the fire, however the Green Dragon survived and some of the fire marks can still be seen on the building today.
+About 300 properties were destroyed in the fire, however the Green Dragon survived and some of the fire marks can be seen on the building to this day.